 slowdanger is one of Dance Magazine’s 2018 ‘25 to Watch’ , emerging choreographers for Springboard Dance Montreal 2018, guest artists at Movement Invention Project, and Sidra Bell's MODULE.
 They have been in residences at Sidra Bell Dance New York’s MODULE 2017, 2018 and 2019, PearlArts Studio’s Pearl Diving Movement Residency 2017, The Children’s Museum of Pittsburgh’s F..I.N.E.
-Residency 2016, The New Hazlett Theater’s CSA Series 2016, City Theatre’s Belfry Artist Series 2016, and The Kelly-Strayhorn Theater’s FreshWorks Residency 2015.
+Residency 2016, The New Hazlett Theater’s CSA Series 2016, City Theatre’s Belfry Artist Series 2016, and The Kelly-Strayhorn Theater’s Freshworks Residency 2015.
 In 2019 they were Creatives in Residence at The Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University and Performers in Residence at the Carnegie Museum of Art.
-In 2020 they debuted their new work 'for shadowing' as a part of the Kennedy Center's Arts Across America Digital Stage.
-Currently anna and taylor are Adjunct Faculty at Point Park University's Conservatory of Performing Arts.
+In 2021 they debuted their work far field at the Kennedy Center as a part of LENS.
+Currently anna and taylor are Adjunct Dance Faculty at Point Park University's Conservatory of Performing Arts.

-Their work has been supported by The Foundation for Contemporary Arts Emergency Grant, The Heinz Endowments & Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation A W Mellon Fund and The Heinz Endowments Small Arts Initiative.
+Their work has been supported by The Foundation for Contemporary Arts Emergency Grant, The Heinz Endowments & Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation A W Mellon Fund, The PNC Charitable Trusts and The Heinz Endowments Small Arts Initiative.